-- e.
-The Census shows that the HMA moved from a labour market imbalance (2001) where more people commuted out than in to broadly nil net commuting (2011).
+- (2011).
 So at 2011 the labour market was broadly balanced. - a.
 Although the HMA labour market is broadly balanced, there are strong commuting flows between the two districts; - b.
 More residents commute out of Weymouth & Portland to West Dorset than the other way. - c.
-There are also gross flows between the HMA and neighbours - f.
+There are also gross flows between the HMA and neighbours - f.g.
 Changes in commuting patterns (since 2001) could have supported past job growth in the HMA; or at least reduced outward commuting.